rhythmictech/ansible-role-jetty/README.md

 Destroy test container with `molecule destroy`

-And if you're testing with packer (or anywhere else locally) you can use `ln -s $(pwd)/ansible-role-jetty rhythmic.jetty` so it will be available to the ansible provisioner
+And if you're testing with packer (or anywhere else locally) you can use `ln -s $(pwd)/ansible-role-jetty ~/.ansible/roles/rhythmic.jetty` so it will be available to the ansible provisioner

 ## License
 MIT